Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 In a statement, the New Zealand First leader said the Māori Party's stance was "a ridiculous insult to the voters".

-"The Māori Party accusing Tauranga residents as being racist is the 'pot calling the kettle white'," Peters said.
+"The Māori Party accusing Tauranga residents as being racist is the 'pot calling the kettle white'.

 "The ignorance of the history of the electorate is palpable."